What it is RSS and How does an RSS Feed Work with Podcasting

 This tool is a great content-distribution mean.
 RSS allows you to syndicate content to different platforms - generally called News aggregators or RSS Readers - and reach various audiences without making them visit the producer’s website.

 That’s why many news-related sites and blogs offer their content as an RSS Feed.

 This distribution method offers several advantages to podcasters.

 - Producers can upload files to just one hosting service, as the distribution to podcatching platform is all done with the RSS feed.

-- When it comes to editing a show’s information, podcasters can just modify it on the hosting platform.
-RSS feed updates accordingly and consequently new information shows up on the platforms where the podcast is distributed automatically.
+- When it comes to editing a podcast's information, podcasters can just modify it on the hosting platform.
+RSS feed updates accordingly and consequently, new information shows up on the platforms where the podcast is distributed automatically.

 Therefore, choosing the right hosting platform is crucial when starting a podcast that you’ll submit to iTunes and Google Play.

 When pitching a new podcast, be sure that the hosting service: